Codex (ChatGPT) Setup

 2. Add to Your MCP Configuration

 Codex reads MCP server configurations from ~/.codex/config.toml (global) or a project-local .codex/config.toml.
-All three Codex surfaces — Mac app, IDE extension, and CLI — read the same file.
+All three Codex surfaces — the ChatGPT desktop app, IDE extension, and CLI — read the same file.
 Pick whichever method matches your install; the resulting configuration is identical.

 Method A — Edit ~/.codex/config.toml directly (recommended)